practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

 end
 ```

 While technically speaking I should have also updated all my other `FakeEnumerable` methods, it's not important to do so because our tests don't cover it and that change introduce no new concepts to discuss.
-With this change to `map`, my tests all failed rather than error out, which meant it was time to start working on the implementation code.
+With this change to `map`, my tests all failed rather than erroring out, which meant it was time to start working on the implementation code.

 But before we get started, it's worth reflecting on the core purpose of an `Enumerator`, which I haven't talked about yet.
 At its core, an `Enumerator` is simply a proxy object which mixes in `Enumerable` and then delegates its `each` method to some other iterator provided by the object it wraps.
 This turns an internal iterator into an external one, which allows you to pass it around and manipulate it as an object.